Somerville, Victoria

-Somerville is a suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, 49 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
-Somerville recorded a population of 11,767 at the 2021 census.
+Somerville is a town on the Mornington Peninsula in Melbourne, Victoria, Australia, 49 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
+Somerville has an estimated population of 19,370 as of May 2025.

 Somerville forms part of an urban enclave on Western Port comprising Somerville, Hastings, Bittern, Crib Point, and Tyabb.
 Statistically, it is part of Greater Melbourne.

 The size of Somerville is approximately 38 km2.

 Originally an orchard town Somerville has experienced significant population growth over the last twenty-five years.

 It is served by Somerville railway station on the Stony Point Line, as well as a bus service to Frankston.

 Yaringa Marina, east of the township, offers boat access to Western Port.

 History

 The township was once located on Lower Somerville Road, with several original buildings still present today.
 Somerville Post Office opened on 21 November 1870 and closed in 1893.

 The railway came to Somerville in September 1889, Somerville station was originally located approximately one mile from Lower Somerville Road and the town centre but was relocated to its current site during the 1890s.
 Somerville Railway Station Post Office opened on 15 August 1890 and was renamed Somerville in 1907.

 The Somerville Hotel was built in the early 1900s along with the Mechanics' Hall which formed part of the Station Street shopping strip.
 The north side of the station, lining the railway had historical buildings that were burnt down in 1987 in an act of vandalism.

 Somerville was known during the early 1900s through to World War II for the fruit that was produced in its orchards.
 A harvest festival was held once yearly and special trains ran from Flinders Street station to the town during the festival.

 During the late 1980s and early to mid 1990s the town experienced a population increase with a number of housing estates created.

 The Somerville war memorial was unveiled on 4 November 1923 at the intersection of Frankston Flinders Road and Eramosa Road West.
 With the increasing population and traffic, the memorial was moved from this busy intersection to Clarinda Street in 1966.
 From November 2014 to April 2015 the memorial was moved from Clarinda Street to the Fruitgrowers Reserve.
 The cenotaph was restored with markers surrounding it telling the residents the history of the area.
 Trees were also planted surrounding the memorial remembering the lost soldiers.

 An avenue of honour was originally located on Eramosa Road East where road was lined with plane trees in 1917.
 Each tree represented a resident who fought in World War 1 in Somerville.
 These trees were removed by the local Shire and footpaths laid in their place in the 1970s.
 In early 2013 a new avenue of honour of ornamental pear trees was planted along Station Street.

 At the 2016 census, Somerville had a population of 11,336 up from 10,730 in 2011, 10,704 in 2006 and 10,049 in 2001.